 Then $(\theta, {\theta}^{\alpha}, \ol{{\theta}}{}^{\bar{\alpha}})$ is a \emph{unitary} coframe of the first kind with dual $(\ell, {e}_{\alpha}, \ol{{e}}_{\bar{\alpha}})$, and by inspection of the structure equations \eqref{eq:structure_CR} with $h_{\alpha \bar{\beta}} = \delta_{\alpha \bar{\beta}}$, we obtain the relation

-The above transformation from a coframe of the second kind to a unitary coframe of the first kind is clearly invertible.
-In addition, any such coframe determines the non-vanishing section of the canonical bundle given by $\theta^0 \wedge \theta^1 = \omega \wedge \omega^1$.
-Conversely, any non-vanishing local section $\zeta$ of the canonical bundle determines a unique contact form $\theta$ by the volume normalisation condition \eqref{eq:volnorm}.
-The remaining freedom $(\theta^\alpha)$ is to choose the admissible coframe such that $\zeta = \theta^0 \wedge \theta^1$.
+The above transformation, from a coframe of the second kind to a unitary coframe of the first kind, is clearly invertible.
+In addition, any such coframe determines the nowhere vanishing section $\theta \wedge \theta^1 = \omega \wedge \omega^1$ of the canonical bundle.
+Conversely, any nowhere vanishing local section $\zeta$ of the canonical bundle determines a unique contact form $\theta$ by the volume normalisation condition \eqref{eq:volnorm}.
+The remaining freedom is to choose the admissible coframe $(\theta^\alpha)$ such that $\zeta = \theta \wedge \theta^1$.